Having diabetes affects much more than a person's diet. It can impact every aspect of their life, including their sexual health.

-However, the study did find that a significant number of men and women, aged 57–85, who had diabetes engaged in sexual activity between 2–3 times a week.
+However, sexual health problems are not inevitable with diabetes.
+The study also found that a significant number of men and women with diabetes, aged 57–85 years, engaged in sexual activity 2–3 times a week.

-- What do I need to know to better control my diabetes?
+- What do I need to know to better manage my diabetes?

 - What other health problems do I have that may be affecting my sexual health?

 - What medications am I taking that could be affecting my sex life?

 A doctor may also recommend seeing a counselor or therapist to help improve self-esteem and overall self-perception.
 Counseling for couples can also be beneficial.

 Whatever the treatment decisions, a person should never feel ashamed or embarrassed if diabetes affects their sexual function.